KEYFUNC(OPCSDEFS) Optical Printer Control System KEYFUNC(OPCSDEFS)

 For a list of all the keyboard scan codes, refer to an IBM PC technical

-KEY.EXE prints the hexadecimal scancodes whenever you hit a key.
+which prints the hexadecimal scancodes for any key you hit.

 Hit ESC to exit the KEY.EXE program.